 To receive more information by e-mail on any of our GED programs, please fill out the form below:

-Rock Valley College provides, on a flexible and individualized basis, reasonable accommodations to students who have documented disabilities that may affect their ability to participate in class activities or meet class requirements.
+Approximately 36.58% ($406,612) of total grant dollars to the Adult Education Program are provided through federal funding.
+Rock Valley College provides, on an individualized basis, reasonable accommodations to students who have documented disabilities that may affect their ability to participate in class activities or meet class requirements.
 Students with disabilities are encouraged to contact the Adult Education office, 815-921-2000, to discuss their needs for accommodations.
-Approximately 31.5% ($369,522) of total grant dollars to the Adult Education Program are provided through Federal funding.
+Rock Valley College does not discriminate on the basis of race, color, creed, religion, national origin, disability, age, sex, marital status or sexual orientation.